 |

-respect to ground shall be positive or negative 25 volts.
-Signal inputs
+pin with respect to ground shall be positive or negative 25 volts.

-shall be designed to accept this voltage without any damaging results.
+Signal inputs shall be designed to accept this voltage without any

-shorted to ground, damage will not result.
-It is also recommended that the
+they are shorted to ground, damage will not result.
+It is also

-official ILDA document - contact ILDA for further information
+NOT an official ILDA document - contact ILDA for further

 DISCLAIMER: